 In the first half of the fourteenth century, the outer bailey was surrounded by a stone defensive wall, reinforced with four-sided towers on the north, south and in the south-west corner, and a gatehouse.
 The castle walls were thicker on the more vulnerable west and north sides, while the southern curtain was only 0.9 meters thick.
 The castle’s builders predicted that the potential attacker would attack from the higher north side.
 Near the north-west corner a small postern gate was created, closed with a drawbar placed in a hole in the wall.
 Perhaps it was originally obscured by a rectangular building added to the curtain wall, but it is uncertain in what period it was erected.

-A new gatehouse was added in the first half of the fourteenth century at the entrance to the upper castle, replacing the earlier passage from the end of the twelfth or thirteenth century.
+A new gatehouse was added in the first half of the fourteenth century at the entrance to the upper ward, replacing the earlier passage from the end of the twelfth or thirteenth century.
 From the west it was preceded by a moat towards which it advanced in front of the perimeter of the walls.
 The drawbridge was most likely placed over it.
 The gate passage itself was conducted in the northern part of the building, only a short fragment of the wall was added to the wall of the old keep to form one whole.
 Inside the passage there was a pit into which the rear part of the drawbridge hid when it was lifted.
 After about 3 meters, the passage was closed with a portcullis, and then with a wooden door, behind which by turning right you could enter from the gate passage to the guard’s room.
 In the thickness of the eastern wall of this room, there was a portal leading to the courtyard and stairs leading to the first floor of the gatehouse.
 The ground floor guard’s room also contained a quadrilateral water tank at the west wall and latrines with chutes facing south towards the moat.

 After the destruction of the early fifteenth century, the northern wall of the upper castle required reconstruction.
 During this work, a new gatehouse on the north-east side and a chapel were erected.
 Although the works on the latter began in the fourteenth century, it was not completed at that time.
-The gate tower received a four-sided form, entirely extended before the perimeter of the 12th / 13th century perimeter wall with a gate passage in the ground floor and the upper two floors.
+The gate tower received a four-sided form measuring 7 x 6.3 meters, entirely extended before the perimeter of the 12th / 13th century perimeter wall with a gate passage in the ground floor and the upper two floors.
 The passage was originally vaulted, closed with a drawbridge, a portcullis situated close to it and a doors approximately in the middle of the length.
 The raised portcullis was located on the upper floor, also vaulted, well lit and connected to the crown of the perimeter wall.
 There was no place for a fireplace, but the guards could use the latrine.
 Better living conditions were provided by the top floor, where there was a fireplace, large windows and a latrine.
 The staircase (probably built in a slightly later period) ensured the connection between floors and the possibility of entering the upper defensive gallery, protected by a battlement based on the parapet with machicolation.
 Even there, in the southeast corner, a latrine was placed for the guards.

 The chapel building had two floors with an entrance to the ground floor directly from the courtyard.
 From there, one could go through the ogival portal to the southern wing or, using the corner staircase to the first floor of the chapel.
 The corner staircase was added after the building was completed, and initially it was possible to enter its first floor only through the stairs in the southern wing.
 Also shortly after finishing the ground floor, the chapel was divided into three rooms by inserting two partition walls with central portals and side openings.
 Most likely, these rooms served as pantries and storage rooms.
 Stone wall corbels suggest that the ground floor was originally planned to be vaulted, the chapel itself was also to be much longer and protrude from the east in front of the perimeter of the walls, but these intentions were never realized.
 The upper chapel was placed on a wooden ceiling and illuminated by a large ogival window.